 of machine translation in the context of this project.

-The data set will shortly be available for downloading
+The data set is available for downloading here.

 if you use the data set in your research: